AgrockP/game-snake-py/README.md

 1. open up the folder

-2. open up the snake.exe file (make it yourself!😎)/ go to your PYTHON IDE or text editor that support python. in your IDE/text editor open up the SNAKES folder and run it.😀
+2. open up the snake.exe file (make it yourself!😎)/ go to your PYTHON IDE or text editor that supports python. in your IDE/text editor open up the SNAKES folder and run it.😀

 3. you are done👍